 There are a couple of options when it comes to hiring an offshore virtual assistant: managed and unmanaged services.

-There are multiple unmanaged VA models available, from hiring a freelancer on a service such as Upwork to using a virtual assistant agency that maintains a "bench" of candidates, and you can choose the one most suited to your business.
+There are several unmanaged VA models available, ranging from hiring a freelancer on a service like Upwork to utilizing a virtual assistant agency that maintains a "bench" of candidates, allowing you to select the one most suited to your business.

-What all unmanaged VA models have in common is that the VA's onboarding, training, and performance management is up to you.
+What all unmanaged VA models have in common is that the VA's onboarding, training, and performance management fall on you.

-In a managed model, the assistants are hired, trained, overseen, and paid by the service provider.
-They typically provide a management layer that comes with value-added services such as delegation consulting, service continuity, and security.
+In a managed model, the assistants are hired, trained, supervised, and compensated by the service provider.
+They usually provide a management layer that includes value-added services such as delegation consulting, service continuity, and security.

-Customers in a managed model typically pay the service provider a flat monthly fee which covers all aspects of their service.
+Customers in a managed model generally pay the service provider a flat monthly fee that encompasses all aspects of their service.

 If you're looking to hire a VA, knowing which type of service is best for you isn't a one-size-fits-all type of approach.